Tips for Photo Shoots at Palm Springs Windmills!

 Photos of the Palm Springs Windmills

-All of our shots in this post were taken in the early morning hours, between 7-9AM.
+All shots in this post were taken in the early morning hours, between 7-9AM.
 This made for a lovely & intense blue sky, as well as no other people around.
-Essentially, ideal photo conditions.
+Ideal photo conditions.

 Tips for Photo Shoots at Palm Springs Windmills, Girl Who Travels the World